-One of the biggest changes for 2020 is crowd capacity.
-Disney has been limiting guests into the parks by creating a Park Pass Reservations system.
+One of the biggest impacts on 2021 is crowd capacity limits.
+Disney has been limiting the number of guests into the parks by using a Park Pass Reservations system.
 Essentially, any guest who wants to visit the parks has to make an advanced reservation first.
-By doing this, Disney can control the amount of people coming into the parks, thus allowing them to help maintain social distancing guidelines as well as other measures.
+By doing this, Disney can control the amount of people coming into the parks, thus allowing them to help maintain social distancing guidelines as well as other health measures.

 Some services have changed including tickets and dining.
-Tickets for 2020 are limited to base tickets only, there is no park hopping allowed.
+Tickets for 2020 were limited to base tickets only, there was no park hopping allowed.
 Also, the water parks are not currently open though they are scheduled for sometime next year.
 As of January 1st, 2021, park hopping is back up and running for guests to use and will continue through the rest of this year.
 We don’t foresee Disney taking any steps back at this point.
 Most likely things will be back to “normal” around October 2021.

-Dining locations are mostly open though there are several closed.
+Dining locations are mostly open though several are still closed.
 The ones that are open have capacity limits due to distancing.
 For more details on what it’s like to visit the parks and dine, read my reopening journal series.
-Dining reservations are limited to 60 days in advance in 2020.
-Also, the Disney Dining Plan is not being offered.
+Dining reservations are limited to 60 days in advance in 2021.

 Lastly, some resort hotels are still closed but most are open.
 As Disney monitors COVID they will continue to open resort hotels.
 Almost all DVC resorts are open for members and their guests.